 The exterior finishes begin from the lower levels up.
 This includes the cladding, windows, and balconies.
 It’s when these finishes start to appear that you get a better sense of the overall look the condo will have on completion.

 About one year prior to occupancy the condo developer will reach out to their purchasers for colour and finish selection so they can start customizing the interior suites.

 Each development will allow you to choose from a variety of colours and finishes offered.
 You can select your finishes and even upgrades, based on your taste and preferences.
 It will help avoid future revamping or remodeling projects that are not only expensive but also require a lot of time and attention.
 Besides, the customizations, if chosen properly, can further increase the value of your home.

 Not sure what finishes you prefer or what choices would be best for resale on your investment?
-We can select them for you as a value-add service.
+Book a call now and we will help you select them for you as a value-add service.

-At interim occupancy you will begin paying occupancy fees because you haven’t yet taken possession of the property but the builder is allowing you to occupy it.
+During the interim occupancy phase of pre-construction, you will begin paying occupancy fees because you haven’t yet taken possession of the property but the builder is allowing you to occupy it.
 Occupancy fees include condo fees, property taxes, and the interest portion of your mortgage.

-Typically three to eight months after interim occupancy (depending on the floor) the building is registered with the city and title is transferred to your name.
-It’s at this phase that closing costs are due and will include Land Transfer Tax, development charges, legal expenses and HST, if owing.
+The fourth phase of pre-construction condos is registration.
+Typically three to eight months after interim occupancy (depending on the floor) the building is registered with the city and the title is transferred to your name.
+It’s at this phase that closing costs are due and will include Land Transfer Tax, development charges, legal expenses, and HST if owing.